Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/add-custom-plugin.md

 1. In your control plane, go to **Data Plane Nodes**, then click **New Data Plane Node**.
 1. Choose **Linux (Docker)** and **Generate a certificate**.
-1. Copy the generated `docker run` command and add the following snippet it:
+1. Copy the generated `docker run` command and add the following snippet to it:

     ```sh
     -v "/tmp/plugins/kong:/tmp/custom_plugins/kong" \